GRDI-GenARCC/tutorials-and-workshops/WSL_Workshop/WSL_guide.md

 - If VS Code is open from Windows, use the >< icon in the bottom-left to connect a remote session to WSL.
 This may require the WSL extension to be installed first.
 Extensions are accessed via the "blocks" icon on the left panel, or by using "ctrl+shift+x"
   - Search for and install the "Remote - WSL" extension
 - When a VS Code window is connected to VS Code you have access to the Ubuntu filesystem of the location you are working in.
 You can create and modify files in Ubuntu but using a graphical window.
-  - There are also great shortcuts for version control - see more material [here](https://gccode.ssc-spc.gc.ca/bioinformatics_aafc/training_documentation/git_resources)